Maintaining close bonds

 It is a common misconception that when someone has dementia they lose their personality.
 Living with dementia affects the person’s ability to recall memories, remember words or differentiate between past and present.
 The way they behave and how they express their emotions can change over time.
 However, it is important to remember that who they are as a person doesn’t change.

 It can be challenging to emotionally connect with a loved one with dementia, but if you follow the right advice you will be able to maintain your relationship and see past the condition and through to the person.
+Below we have some helpful tips but if you would like to talk to someone about it, you can call the Bupa Aged Care Support Line.
+There, you can talk to a real person and get tailored information for your situation.

 Create meaningful connections